Under the Voluntary Reporting component of the At-Risk Driver Program

 , family members, friends, law enforcement agents, social service providers and others may voluntarily report an unsafe driver to DMV.
 Note: The voluntary reporting system may be utilized by medical professionals that are not required to report under the program and those who have patients that do not yet meet the mandatory reporting threshold of severe and uncontrollable issues.
 When to Report

 A report may be made based upon the presence of a medical condition or observed driving behaviors.
-Note: Individuals are not immune from civil liability under the non-mandatory reporting system.
-How to Report
+Note: Beginning January 1, 2014, physicians and health care providers are immune from civil liability under the non-mandatory (voluntary) reporting program.
+The immunity clause only covers physicians and health care providers reporting a patient.
+It does not cover individuals outside the health care profession who report under DMV's non-mandatory reporting program.

 Reports may be filed using a Driver Evaluation Request